PTS Service Dogs versus Emotional Support Dogs

 Cover My Back: Dogs are taught to turn, sit and face the opposing direction from the veteran, promoting healthy awareness by reducing stress and/or anxiety.

-Balance: Where balance might be affected by medication used in treatment for PTSD and/or TBI, our dogs are taught to stop and stand still in position when they feel a moderate weight applied to their shoulders and hips.
+Balance: Where balance might be affected by medication used in treatment for PTS and/or TBI, our dogs are taught to stop and stand still in position when they feel a moderate weight applied to their shoulders and hips.
 This is only for people who need a slight anchor to regain their balance on stairs and curbs.
 A veteran with balance challenges is taught how to use their dog properly to regain balance again without applying too much weight on the dog.

 Stand and Brace: Veterans with back and/or knee issues as a result of their military service sometimes need a little counter balance to help stand up from a chair or when kneeling on the ground.
 We teach a dog to stand and remain in position when SLIGHT pressure is applied to a dog’s shoulders and hips simultaneously.
 Our dogs are not large enough to bear the full weight of a human.
 Our veterans are taught how to properly utilize this skill.